u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/export_import_data.rst

 .. image:: export_import_data/export-data-overview.png
    :align: center
-   :alt: overview of all the options to take into account when exporting data in Odoo
+   :alt: overview of all the options to take into account when exporting data in Thrive Bureau ERP

 #.
 With the *I want to update data* option ticked, the system only
    shows the fields which can be imported.
 This is very helpful in